 RESPONSE: The proposed ballot measures will direct 75% of the tax revenue to statewide property tax relief and a variety of Nebraska events and organizations.

 The measures are worded to ensure that the largest segment of tax revenue from casinos will be dedicated to property tax relief.
-The measures will also provide funds for the Nebraska State Fair, Nebraska Environmental Trust Fund, as well as the state’s general fund.
+The measures will also provide funds for the state’s general fund.
 The remaining 25% of gaming tax revenues will be distributed to the county/city/village where each licensed racetrack is located

 Won’t Nebraska face an uphill battle against familiar,

 RESPONSE: The gaming industry is projecting notable growth in employment and revenue over the next 5 years.
 In fact, the gaming industry surpassed the commercial airline industry years ago in number of jobs, and that’s projected to increase annually by 1.4%.
 (Source: *IBISWorld Industry Report 71329)